mathworks/Deep_Learning_Poker_Player_Using_MATLAB_and_Raspberry_Pi/README.md

 This folder contains all the required files to generate a new dataset and train the classifier.

-To generate datasets for training, connect a webcam to your PC and run the script "generateCardData.m" Once card datasets are ready, run "transferLearnedCardset.m" for transferlearning This will create "identifyCards.mat" where all DNN info are stored.
+To generate datasets for training, connect a webcam to your PC and run the script "generateCardData.m" Once card datasets are ready, run "transferLearnedCardset.m" for transferlearning.
+This will create "identifyCards.mat" where all DNN info are stored.

 # Poker_MATLAB_App:
 Source code for the MATLAB App version of the poker player

-Copy "identifyCards.mat" generated from Poker_Setup to this directory Run the MATLAB App
+Copy "identifyCards.mat" generated from Poker_Setup to this directory.
+Run the MATLAB App.

 # Poker_Codegen:
 Codegen capable MATLAB function that can be deployed to Raspberry Pi

-Copy "identifyCards.mat" generated from Poker_Setup to this directory Deploy the MATLAB function "raspi_poker_player" to Raspberry using the following commands:
+Copy "identifyCards.mat" generated from Poker_Setup to this directory.
+Deploy the MATLAB function "raspi_poker_player" to Raspberry using the following commands: